 Looking to take it a step further?
 Many adventurers enjoy exploring Puerto Rico via sailboat charter.
 In Fajardo, offshore reefs help keep waves down and strong trade winds make it an ideal spot to set sail.
 There are many nearby companies that offer excursions.
 Some tours will take you out for a day, while others extend overnight with stops at multiple islands.

 Two of the island’s best-known caves are Angels Cave and Ro Camuy Cave Park – both are large and perfect for spelunking.
 Angels Cave is home to natural pools and striking calcite formations.
 The brave-hearted can begin their exploration with a 200-foot rappel down Angel’s Sinkhole.

 Zip-lining is a very popular activity in Puerto Rico, especially in Fajardo.
 Companies like Yunke Zipline Adventure offer tours through El Yunque National Forest.
-These tours include four separate zip lines and a 20-minute hike, each of which are done with state of the art safety techniques.
-They offer two tours per day: a morning session that starts at 9:00am and a sunset session from 2:00pm.
+These tours include four separate zip lines and a 20-minute hike, each of which is done with state of the art safety techniques.
+They offer two tours per day: a morning session that starts at 9:00 am and a sunset session from 2:00 pm.
 Both last 3 to 4 hours.
 For directions from the Fajardo Inn Resort, take a look at their maps page.

 Hike El Yunque